AckerlyXu/heima/articles/event-hubs/event-hubs-resource-manager-namespace-event-hub.md

----
+<properties
-title: Create Azure Event Hubs namespace and consumer group using a template | Azure
-description: Create an Event Hubs namespace with Event Hub and consumer group using Azure Resource Manager templates
+    pageTitle="Create Azure Event Hubs namespace and consumer group using a template | Azure" description="Create an Event Hubs namespace with Event Hub and consumer group using Azure Resource Manager templates" services="event-hubs"
-services: event-hubs
-documentationcenter: .net
-author: sethmanheim
-manager: timlt
-editor: ''

-ms.assetid: 28bb4591-1fd7-444f-a327-4e67e8878798
-ms.service: event-hubs
-ms.devlang: tbd
-ms.topic: article
-ms.tgt_pltfrm: dotnet
-ms.workload: na
-ms.date: 11/21/2016
-wacn.date: ''
-ms.author: sethm;shvija
----
+    documentationcenter=".net"
+    author="sethmanheim"
+    manager="timlt"
+    editor="" />
+<tags
+    ms.assetid="28bb4591-1fd7-444f-a327-4e67e8878798"
+    ms.service="event-hubs"
+    ms.devlang="tbd"
+    ms.topic="article"
+    ms.tgt_pltfrm="dotnet"
+    ms.workload="na"
+    ms.date="03/07/2017"
+    wacn.date=""
+    ms.author="sethm;shvija" />

 # Create an Event Hubs namespace with Event Hub and consumer group using an Azure Resource Manager template

-This article shows how to use an Azure Resource Manager template that creates an Event Hubs namespace with an Event Hub and a consumer group.
-You will learn how to define which resources are deployed and how to define parameters that are specified when the deployment is executed.
+This article shows how to use an Azure Resource Manager template that creates a namespace of type Event Hubs, with one Event Hub and one consumer group.
+The article shows how to define which resources are deployed and how to define parameters that are specified when the deployment is executed.
 You can use this template for your own deployments, or customize it to meet your requirements

 For more information about creating templates, please see [Authoring Azure Resource Manager templates][Authoring Azure Resource Manager templates].

 For the complete template, see the [Event Hub and consumer group template][Event Hub and consumer group template] on GitHub.

-> [!NOTE]
+> [AZURE.NOTE]
 > To check for the latest templates, visit the [Azure Quickstart Templates][Azure Quickstart Templates] gallery and search for Event Hubs.
 >
 >